JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Commentary:

 Laser capture microdissection (LCM) is highly effective for isolating individual cells or specific regions of tissue.
 However, it is typically used for anatomical resolution (e.g., entire cells or nuclei), not biochemical fragmentation.
 That said, the ability of UV lasers—especially excimer and femtosecond-class systems—to break specific covalent bonds is well-documented in material science and microfabrication.
 Their precision has not been widely tested for molecular-level fragmentation of proteins in a biological context, but the technology does demonstrate proof-of-principle for spatial precision. \[3\] The challenge will be balancing fragmentation versus denaturation, particularly for preserving MHC-relevant epitopes.

+**You do not need to reduce the size down to 15-20 amino acids which is the length of peptide that MHC molecules present.
+After phagocytosis, lysosomal processing will do that and select the best antigen candidates.
+Breaking the cells into bite sized bits is the key.**

 2\.
 Enzymatic or Hypertonic Autologous Cancer Vaccines: "How well have these lysates been characterized?"